 308 Harper Drive

 A retirement plan sponsor must act as a prudent expert under the Employee Retirement Income Act of 1974 (ERISA), and is held to a fiduciary standard of care on plan-related decisions about investments, service providers, plan administration, and general ERISA compliance issues.
-We help plan sponsors fulfill their ERISA fiduciary obligations.
+We help plan sponsors work toward their ERISA fiduciary obligations.

 Plans come in many types.
 Our mission is to assist you in your quest for a plan that achieves your company’s goals.
 Whether your primary objective is to reward key employee performance or provide a comprehensive benefit for all employees, we are available to review various design and administration alternatives, including: